Forest Evashevski: Military service and early coaching career

 Evashevski coached Hamilton College to a 5–2 record in 1941 and served as an assistant coach for spring football at the University of Pittsburgh in 1942.
 Evashevski then enrolled at the Iowa Naval Pre-Flight School in Iowa City, teaching the students hand-to-hand combat and playing for the Pre-Flight Seahawks in 1942.
 Then he left to serve three years in the military from 1943 to 1945.
 When he returned from the military, Evashevski went back to Ann Arbor to try to enroll at Michigan's law school.
 Evashevski and his wife could not find a room because of all the military veterans returning from the war.

-When Clarence "Biggie" Munn, Crisler's line coach at Michigan and then head football coach at Syracuse University, offered Evashevski an assistant coaching job in 1946, Evashevski took it.
+When Biggie Munn, Crisler's line coach at Michigan and then head football coach at Syracuse University, offered Evashevski an assistant coaching job in 1946, Evashevski took it.
 He followed Munn to Michigan State University one year later and served as his assistant coach there from 1947 to 1949.
 In 1950, Evashevski accepted a head coaching job out west in the Pacific Coast Conference (PCC) at Washington State College in Pullman.
 He compiled a 4–3–2 record in 1950, and improved to 7–3 in 1951, the Cougars' best record in two decades.